sanjay-subramanya/Federated-GNN-Lab/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A playground for training and analyzing simple Graph Neural Networks in a federated learning environment using the TCGA-BRCA dataset.
-With this interactive laboratory, you can dissect the decision-making processes of each of the individual models real time, aided by visualization tools.
+With this interactive laboratory, you can dissect the decision-making processes of each of the individual models in real time, aided by visualization tools.

 ![Federated Learning](https://img.shields.io/badge/Federated%20Learning-Enabled-brightgreen)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-blue)